oracle/docker-images/OracleLinuxDevelopers/README.md

 These are developer-oriented images designed to be used as the base image and extended to include application code.

-Each of the language and version variants are based off the `oraclelinux:7-slim` base image with as minimal a package set as possible.
+Each of the language and version variants are based off either the `oraclelinux:7-slim` or `oraclelinux:8-slim` base images with as minimal a package set as possible.
 If your application requires additional modules or packages, they should be installed as part of your downstream `Dockerfile`.

-All images use the available language packages from the Oracle Linux yum server.
+All images use the available language packages from the [Oracle Linux yum server](https://yum.oracle.com).
 There are no external dependencies.

 The `-oracledb` variants include the language-specific driver for connecting to and Oracle Database along with the appropriate Oracle Instant Client packages.